 International applicants whose primary language is not English must also demonstrate proficiency in English by one of the following tests:

-- International English Language Testing System (IELTS): Minimum overall band score of 6.5 based on the Academic Module, with no less than 6.0 in each individual category.
+- International English Language Testing System (IELTS): Min. score of 6.5 based on the Academic Training track.